jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ```

 <figcaption>
 Absent the <code>readonly</code> qualifier, <code>RationalNumber</code>'s are mutable at compile time.
-At runtime, JavaScript’s <code>const</code> binding only prevents reassignment; it does not prevent mutation of an underlying array.
+And at runtime, JavaScript’s <code>const</code> binding only prevents reassignment of such binding; it does not prevent mutations of an underlying array.
 </figcaption>

 `r1` may have the same contents as `r2` to start, but this affect is shortly lived.
 Substitute one for the other and the meaning of the program is changed — references to r2 now incorrectly reduce to two-fifths instead of two-thirds. `r1` and `r2` are not exactly “the same” in this case.
 Since two changeable things may evolve independently notwithstanding an analysis of parts performed at any one point in time, a new notion of “sameness” above an examination of parts must be admitted.
 Remarkably, this “new” notion is less remarkable with intentional object-oriented programming, where the creation of a new identity — i.e. an _object_ — is precisely the goal. `georgesAccount` and `elainesAccount`, for example,